nahhididwin/L-Representation/hn/rm1.md

 # Avoiding Overflow Bugs in Fixed-Point Arithmetic with Formal Verification

-(A Formally Verified Framework for Constraint-Aware Fixed-Point Arithmetic in Structured Convolution Algebras, with Applications to Hardware)

-We built L-Representation (L-Rep), A Formally Verified Framework for Constraint-Aware Fixed-Point Arithmetic in Structured Convolution Algebras, with Applications to Hardware
+We built L-Representation (L-Rep), a framework for fixed-point arithmetic with machine-checked guarantees.

-It targets hardware/DSP/safety-critical workloads/Geometric Algebra/... where overflow and precision bugs are hard to reason about.
+It targets hardware, safety-critical and DSP workloads where overflow and precision bugs are difficult to reason about.

 The core idea is a bit-allocation scheme that:

 - packs structured algebra computations into a single integer word
 - provides tight, formally verified error bounds for every operation

-We formalized the system in Lean 4 (no sorry proofs), and tested it.
+We formalized the system in Lean 4 (no sorry proofs), and evaluated it.

 Preliminary results show:

 - higher efficiency per DSP vs standard approaches
 - no overflow ("bleed") across millions of adversarial tests
 - competitive throughput vs float32, with formal guarantees

-# Index of PDF and More :

-**Index of PDF :**

-Abstract : Pages 1, 2

-Introduction and Compare : Pages 3, 4, 5

-Experiment, Algorithm, Compare (Codes, Lean 4,...) : Pages 12 -> 31

-References : Pages 31, 32

-Proof (Math) : Pages 6 -> 11

-**Read Now :**

-Watch **Paper** (Proof + Experiment) **(PDF)** : https://github.com/nahhididwin/L-Representation/blob/main/main/lrep_final.pdf
+View **Paper** (Proof + Experiment) **(PDF)** : https://github.com/nahhididwin/L-Representation/blob/main/main/lrep_final.pdf

-**If you would like to read more!** (supplementary version): https://github.com/nahhididwin/L-Representation/blob/main/main/LRep_Supplementary_Corrigenda.tex
+**If you're skimming:**

+- Proofs (Lean 4): see middle sections
+- Implementation + experiments: see later sections

+**Debug:**

 If your paper visibility is faulty, please check the **.tex** file: https://github.com/nahhididwin/L-Representation/blob/main/main/lrep_final.tex

+**If you would like to read more** (supplementary version): https://github.com/nahhididwin/L-Representation/blob/main/main/LRep_Supplementary_Corrigenda.tex

 **All versions and repositories are here:** https://github.com/nahhididwin/L-Representation